 And speaking of ecological footprint, it’s inevitable to bring up the Earth Overshoot Day, marking the date when humanity depletes the natural resources which should last for an entire year.
-In 2022, Portugal’s Overshoot Day took place on May 7th.
-In 2021, Overshoot Day had been on May 13th.
+In 2023, Portugal’s Overshoot Day took place on May 7th, exactly the same day as 2022.

 Each person can do their part to reduce their ecological footprint and contribute to a more sustainable planet.
 Are you up for the challenge?

 12 New Year’s resolutions to reduce the ecological footprint

 In this new year, we bring you 12 resolutions, one per month, to work on every day and start reducing your ecological footprint.